Caitie Hilverman, President

 Favorite book – And the Mountains Echoed by Khaled Hosseini

 Elizabeth Dickey is a writer, educator, and community advocate originally from Long Island.
 She received her MFA in fiction from the Helen Zell Writers’ Program at the University of Michigan.
 Before moving to Hudson in 2018, she was a volunteer crisis counselor for NYC Anti-Violence Project, a teaching assistant with Art Start, and a member of the University of Michigan’s Collective Against White Supremacy.
-She currently serves on Mayor Johnson’s Police Reconciliation & Advisory Commission.
+She previously served on Mayor Johnson’s Police Reconciliation & Advisory Commission.

 Favorite book – To the Lighthouse by Virginia Woolf